burnt-labs/burnt-networks/README.md

 ---

-### Adding your `gentx` to the genesis file
+### Adding your account as a genesis account

-If you are a validator, you will need to add your `gentx` to the genesis file.
+If you are a validator, you will need to add your account to genesis by running `gentx`.

 You're welcome to generate it with methods you are familiar with, but for convenience we have a tool to help you.